emma-fosu/Financial-Performance-Dashboard-Zoom-Inc.-Synopsys-Inc.-/README.md

     ```

 4. This step expanded the contents of the unified `USD_new` column to expose detailed financial information returned by the API.
-This produces a flat, structured table where each company and tag combination is linked with its corresponding financial `value`, `form type`, and `reporting frame` making the dataset ready for filtering and time-based analysis.
+This produces a flat, structured table where each company and tag combination is linked with its corresponding financial `value`, `form type`, and `reporting frame`, making the dataset ready for filtering and time-based analysis.
     ```fsharp
         #"Expanded USD_new" = Table.ExpandListColumn(#"Removed extra data", "USD_new"),
         #"Expanded USD_new1" = Table.ExpandRecordColumn(#"Expanded USD_new", "USD_new", {"val", "form", "frame"}, {"val", "form", "frame"}),
     ```

-5. Next, the dataset was filtered to include only annual financial filings (Form 10-K) and removes records without a valid reporting frame.
+5. Next, the dataset was filtered to include only annual financial filings (Form 10-K) and remove records without a valid reporting frame.
     ```fsharp
         #"Only 10-K Rows" = Table.SelectRows(
         #"Expanded USD_new1",
         each ([form] = "10-K") and ([frame] <> null)
     )
     ```
-6. After filtering out 10-K values, the dataset was validated and filtered keep only records with properly formatted reporting frames.
+6. After filtering out 10-K values, the dataset was validated and filtered to keep only records with properly formatted reporting frames.
 It adds a `valid_frame` column using a regular expression to identify entries like `CY2022` or `CY2022Q4I`, then filters out any invalid or missing frames — ensuring that only reliable annual and quarterly data remain for analysis.
     ```fsharp
-    "Added 'valid_frame'" = Table.AddColumn(#"Only 10-K Rows", "valid_frame", each regex_test("^(CY\\d{4}|CY\\d{4}Q(3|4)I)$", [frame])),
+    #"Added 'valid_frame'" = Table.AddColumn(#"Only 10-K Rows", "valid_frame", each regex_test("^(CY\\d{4}|CY\\d{4}Q(3|4)I)$", [frame])),
         #"Filtered Rows with valid frame" = Table.SelectRows(#"Added 'valid_frame'", each ([valid_frame] = true)),
     ```

-7. Next step extracted the fiscal year from each record’s frame (e.g., "CY2022" → 2022) and converts it to a numeric type.
+7. Next step extracted the fiscal year from each record’s frame (e.g., "CY2022" → 2022) and converted it to a numeric type.
 It standardizes the year format, making it easier to perform time-based analysis, establish relationships with a fiscal calendar table, and support year-over-year comparisons in Power BI.
     ```fsharp
     #"Extracted Year from 'frame'" = Table.AddColumn(#"Filtered Rows with valid frame", "fiscal_year", each Text.Middle([frame], 2, 4), type text),